 In general, the IRS doesn’t tend to scrutinize money you protect in offshore trusts and LLCs more closely than domestic trusts and LLCs.
 The common perception among the layperson is this; that individuals who turn to these international asset protection instruments have something to hide from Uncle Sam.
 The fact is, as long you report the trust and its income, the IRS does not care.
 As these trust become commonplace, yours is just one of the thousands.

 Offshore Asset Protection Trust and LLCs

 Establishing an offshore trust and LLC to protect your assets from a lawsuit can give tremendous peace of mind.
 Not only that, but it grants genuine and powerful protection beyond the reach of the local courts.
-Most offshore jurisdictions that specialize in asset protection do not recognize foreign judgements.
+Thus asset protection experts consider it the best way to protect your bank account from creditors.
+Most offshore jurisdictions that specialize in asset protection do not recognize foreign judgments.
 As sovereign countries, they insist that a creditor starts all over again.
 They must file a new lawsuit and plead their case in their local court.
 As you might guess, the courts in these countries are not creditor friendly.
 Their legislatures have written the laws to side with the debtor.

 Moreover, this can be a surprisingly expensive undertaking for the person who obtained a judgment against you.
 This, by itself, may be enough to deter none but the most determined creditor.
 Nevis for example, requires a creditor to deposit the sum of $100,000.
 Your opponent must pay this to the Ministry of Finance before a legal procedure regarding a Nevis LLC member can even begin.